rigetti/pyquil/docs/source/start.rst

 Miscellanea
 ^^^^^^^^^^^
+Quil promises that a BIT is 1 bit and that an OCTET is 8 bits.
+Quil does not promise, however, the size or layout of INTEGER or REAL.
+These are implementation-dependent.

-On both the QVM and the QPU, ``INTEGER`` refers to an unsigned integer stored in a 48-bit wide little-endian word, and ``REAL`` refers to a 48-bit wide little-endian fixed point number of type <0.48>.
-In general, these datatypes are implementation-dependent. ``OCTET`` always refers to an 8-bit wide unsigned integer and is independent of implementation.
+On the QPU, ``INTEGER`` refers to an unsigned integer stored in a 48-bit wide little-endian word, and ``REAL`` refers to a 48-bit wide little-endian fixed point number of type <0.48>.
+In general, these datatypes are implementation-dependent.
+``OCTET`` always refers to an 8-bit wide unsigned integer and is independent of implementation.

 Memory regions are all "global": ``DECLARE`` directives cannot appear in the body of a ``DEFCIRCUIT``.

+On the QVM, INTEGER is a two's complement signed 64-bit integer.
+REAL is an IEEE-754 double-precision floating-point number.

 QPU-allowable Quil: "ProtoQuil"